 - Chevron Technology Ventures identifies, develops and sponsors emerging energy technologies and helps integrate them into our core businesses.
 It has invested more than $200 million in startup companies and continues to serve as an on-ramp for promising technologies.

-In 2014, Chevron Energy Solutions will merge with the Chevron Global Power Company.
-The integrated organization will provide comprehensive commercial, engineering and operational support services to improve the power reliability and energy efficiency of Chevron operations worldwide.
+Our Power and Energy Management organization provides comprehensive commercial, engineering and operational support services to improve the power reliability and energy efficiency of Chevron operations worldwide.

 Some 2013 Highlights

 Chevron continues to make advances that will enable the company to explore, produce and operate safely and efficiently, with technologies such as long-distance power, high-boost pumping and advanced remote inspection monitoring.

 Chevron is a leader in the application of ocean bottom sensing technology in deepwater fields, including projects in West Africa, Brazil and the Gulf of Mexico.
 The technology has been deployed in the Sepinggan Field in the Kutei Basin in Indonesia.
 It improves subsurface resolution and helps geoscientists better track fluid migration during field production.

 Deepwater fields are typically developed with as few wells as possible.
 Maintaining optimal production from these wells is critical, and servicing them generally involves using a deepwater rig.
 In Nigeria, Chevron deployed a multipurpose vessel to perform well workovers at a fraction of the cost of a deepwater rig.

 Advances in digital oilfield technologies continue to deliver high-quality data that help us make better decisions.
 For example, proprietary waterflood surveillance and diagnostics tools provide new information and greatly improve our ability to understand reservoir performance.